platocrat/personality-lab/README.md

 ### 3.3.
 Add permissions

-For the `personality-lab` Next.js project, we use 4 AWS services:
+For the `next-app` Next.js project, we use 4 AWS services:

 1. DynamoDB
 2. EC2